Unsupervised Visible-Infrared Person ReID by Collaborative Learning with Neighbor-Guided Label Refinement: Introduction

 However, training VI-ReID models in a supervised manner requires a substantial amount of cross-modality identity annotations, making it expensive, labor-intensive, and limiting its practical application in real-world scenarios.
 Thus, the development of an effective unsupervised method for VI-ReID using unlabeled data is highly appealing and significant, not only in the academic sector but also in industrial fields.

 To this end, this paper aims at learning modality-invariant features from the unlabeled visible-infrared dataset, and the key challenge is how to effectively generate reliable visible-infrared positive labels.
 Existing state-of-the-art unsupervised single-modality person ReID methods usually leverage the pseudo labels obtained from clustering results to train the deep model.
 The training scheme of these methods usually alternates between clustering to generate pseudo labels and fine-tuning the deep model with these pseudo labels in a supervised manner.
 Such pseudo-label-based unsupervised learning pipeline has yielded promising results on the single-modality unsupervised ReID task.
 However, for USL-VI-ReID, the cross-modality discrepancy between the visible and infrared images is very large, which makes it very difficult to generate visible-infrared positive labels for cross-modality training.
-Thus, it will undoubtedly result in limited recognition performance for the cross-modality matching problem.

 To address the challenges in USL-VI-ReID, we propose a two-stream collaborative learning framework followed by the neighbor consistency guided label refinement and regularization modules, which gradually reduces the modality discrepancy and further benefits the cross-modality positive labels generation.
 Specifically, we first leverage existing advanced single-modality unsupervised learning technique to initialize reliable pseudo labels for these two modality images, respectively.
 Then we train the modality-shared network with these pseudo labels from each modality, aiming to learn modality-invariant features.
 In the following, our goal is to solve the cross-modality label association problem for further heterogeneous joint learning, to essentially address the USL-VI-ReID problem.